Aristotle-Metadata-Enterprises/django-garnett/README.md

 Note: Field language is different to the django display language.
 Django can be set up to translate your pages based on the users browser and serve them with a user interface in their preferred language.

-Garnett *does not* use the browser language by design - a user with a French browser may want the user interface in French, but want to see content in English.
+Garnett *does not* use the browser language by design - a user with a French browser may want the user interface in French, but want to see content in English or French based on their needs.

 # How to install